Matt-Warnock/CoduraWise/README.md

 ```
 More information on [serverless installation](https://)

+Serverless is also creating the domain registers for the backend and frontend.
+So it deploying an alternative stack (e.g.: some-feature) it is necessary to check the endpoints are not clashing with the dev stack.

+The database is also needed - there is a serverless for that.
+But is is necessary to manage clashes for different stacks accessing the same dev database.

 #### AWS Credentials
 You will need to configure the AWS credentials.
 One way of doing this is with the CLI command:
 ```
 serverless config credentials --provider aws --key <key> --secret <secret>
 ```
+or define the AWS credentials in the command line as environment variables.

 More information on the [AWS credentials configuration](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/)
 #### Deploy frontend